WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 - the **GO 1.x does not support lambda extensions**, you have to use either **`provided` or `provided.al2` for the extensions to work**

+- **you do not have access to the AWS Lambda payload or the response**.
+Such a pity, but I fully support this decision.
+Imagine the abuse it could cause.

 ## Lambda runtime

 - wrapper the AWS provides that runs your handler.